 “Medical workers have been under intense strain for months on end dealing with thousands of wounded and displaced people,” says Loïc Jaeger, deputy head of mission for MSF in Ukraine.

-As of January, almost one million people have been displaced by fighting in Ukraine, with approximately 600,000 seeking refuge in other countries.
-Many more have been trapped in frontline towns, unable to escape due to heavy fighting.
-In Gorlovka, one of the hardest-hit cities on the frontline, thousands of civilians are unable to flee the violence, with only one narrow and dangerous road leading out of the city.
+As of March, more than one million people have been displaced by fighting in Ukraine, with over 600,000 seeking refuge in other countries.
+Many more have been trapped in front line towns, unable to escape due to heavy fighting.
+In Gorlovka, one of the hardest-hit cities on the front line, thousands of civilians were unable to flee the violence, with only one narrow and dangerous road leading out of the city.

-Since January 13, when the most recent surge in violence began, directors of hospitals in Dontesk, Stakhanov, Pervomaisk, and Novoaidar—all supported by MSF—have reported a drastic increase in wounded patients admitted for care, putting increased pressure on overburdened and undersupplied hospitals.
+Since January 13, when the most recent surge in violence began, directors of hospitals in Dontesk, Stakhanov, Pervomaisk, and Novoaidar—all supported by MSF—have reported a drastic increase in wounded patients admitted for care, putting increased pressure on overburdened and under-supplied hospitals.

 “The intensification in fighting has only exacerbated the already acute shortage of essential medicines such as antibiotics, pain killers, and suture materials,” says Jaeger.

 MSF has been relieving pressure on these and seven other hospitals on both sides of the front line by providing much-needed supplies.
 Since the beginning of the conflict, MSF has providing supplies and medicine to treat almost 18,000 wounded patients, 14,400 chronic diseases, and 2,000 childbirths.

 |MSF-provided Supplies||Since Start of Conflict|

 |Primary health care (medicines for treating X patients)||13300|